-iHOGA is a software for the simulation and optimization of hybrid electric systems based on renewable energies, stand-alone (off-grid) or grid-connected systems.
+iHOGA / MHOGA is a software for the simulation and optimization of hybrid electric systems based on renewable energies, stand-alone (off-grid) or grid-connected systems.

-More info in the user manual (download area).
+More info in the user manuals (download area).

 Optimization is the minimization of total system costs (or maximization of profits) over the system lifetime, transferred or updated to the initial moment of the investment (Net Present Cost, NPC or Net Present Value, NPV).
 That is, in general the optimization is economic (mono-objective).

-iHOGA allows the automatic download of NASA’s web of irradiation, wind and temperature data, and also the download of hourly data from PVGIS (European Union) or Renewables Ninja.
+iHOGA / MHOGA allows the automatic download of NASA’s web of irradiation, wind and temperature data, and also the download of hourly data from PVGIS (European Union) or Renewables Ninja.

 The elements that can compose the hybrid system are: